talview/moodle-local_proview/CONTRIBUTING.md

 ## How Can You Contribute?

-You can contribute to the Talview Proview Moodle (local-proview) Plugin in the following ways:
+You can contribute to the Proview - Moodle (local-proview) Plugin in the following ways:

-- Reporting issues or bugs
+- Reporting issues or bugs on the [Issue tracker](https://github.com/talview/moodle-local_proview/pulls)
 - Suggesting new features or enhancements
 - Improving documentation
 - Writing code improvements or fixes